Gonna tell you how I made history

 - Several English kings participated in tourneys under different colors or in representations of Arthurian myth.

-- Henry the 8th (him with the wives) was a musician, writer, accomplished sportsman in various fields, and was well regarded as intensely charismatic and entertaining to be around... at least in his youth, as he infamously declined into a bitter, fat, ugly and paranoid psychopath as he aged.
+- Henry VIII (him with the wives) was a musician, writer, accomplished sportsman in various fields, and was well regarded as intensely charismatic and entertaining to be around... at least in his youth, as he infamously declined into a bitter, fat, ugly and paranoid psychopath as he aged.